 Trading Google Stock CFDs

 Trading Alphabet Inc. however, is a bit out of reach for many private retail investors as it requires a significant amount of trading capital.
-At AvaTrade, we understand this barrier and enable you to trade Google shares as a contract for difference.
+At AvaTrade UK, we understand this barrier and enable you to trade Google stock as a contract for difference.

-CFDs allow you to speculate on the direction the share price will go without actually purchasing and owning Google stocks.
-In other words, instead of investing large sums of capital in just a handful of shares, with CFDs you can earn from the stock price fluctuations for substantially less investment amounts.
+CFDs allow you to speculate on the direction the stock price will go without actually purchasing and owning Google stocks.
+In other words, instead of investing large sums of capital in just a handful of stocks, with CFDs you can earn from the stock price fluctuations for substantially less investment amounts.